Our Leadership.

 Dr Bert Mohr (BVSc, MMedVet, DPhil, Diplomate ECVIM-CA) has worked in the field of animal and laboratory research for over 22 years.
 He is a registered veterinary specialist in South Africa, a Diplomate of the European College of Veterinary Internal Medicine and holds a DPhil from Oxford University.
 Bert is passionate about research quality and animal welfare.
 He presents training courses in animal ethics, ethical review, animal research, procedures, policy development & analysis, national and international guidelines, standards and laws.

 He serves as a member of several Animal Ethics Committees and working groups and has contributed substantively to the advance of standards for animal care and use for scientific purposes.
 He provides confidential consulting, auditing and gap analysis of animal care and use programmes, including animal welfare assurance and audits of research facilities.
 Bert is vice-president of the South African Association for Laboratory Animal Science (SAALAS); member of the South African Veterinary Association’s (SAVA) Animal Ethics & Welfare Committee; and founder member of the Pan-African Network for Laboratory Animal Science and Ethics.
-He has previously served as Council member of the South African Veterinary Council (SAVC; Chairperson, Specialisation Committee); Council member of the South African National Health Research Ethics Council (NHREC; Chairperson, Animals in Research Committee); Co-chairperson of the African Regional Committee of the
+He has previously served as Council member of the South African Veterinary Council (SAVC; Chairperson, Specialisation Committee); Council member of the South African National Health Research Ethics Council (NHREC; Chairperson, Animals in Research Committee); Co-chairperson of the African Regional Committee of the International Council for Laboratory Animal Science (ICLAS); and as president of SAALAS.

 Bert’s professional focus is supporting sustainable capacity strengthening in South Africa and Africa, nourishing the ethical leaders of the future.
 He serves as Director of the veterinary-specialist consulting firm, Scientific Veterinary Consulting Inc.; Director of the University of Cape Town’s Centre for Animal Research; and Head of the Division of Veterinary Scientific Services in the University of Cape Town.